neos/doctools/Documentation/Quickstart/Index.rst

 A quick glance at the table structure (using your preferred database management tool) will reveal that a new table for coffee beans has been created.

-The controller rendered by the Kickstarter provides some very basic functionality for creating, editing and deleting coffee beans.
+The controller rendered by the kickstarter provides some very basic functionality for creating, editing and deleting coffee beans.
 Try it out by accessing this URL:

 .. code-block:: text